Mast1142/hello-world/README.md

 # hello-world

-My name is Sam and I'm to learn.
+My name is Sam and I'm here to learn.